dbmover/core/README.md

 ## Vendor support
 dbMover currently supports the MySQL and PostgreSQL database engines.
 Support for SQLite is sort-of planned for the near future.
-If you have access to MSSQL or Oracle (or yet another database) and would like to contribute, you're more than welcome!
+If you have access to MSSQL or Oracle (or yet another PDO-compatible database) and would like to contribute, you're more than welcome!
 See the end of this readme.

 ```sh
 $ composer require dbmover/mysql